 If you want to dive deeper in mantra meditations for beginner's, then there are more mantra-based meditation videos to be found on this channel.
 And if the way of instruction of the video appeals to you, then as an added benefit it could open up your practice to include yoga, to be found in other videos on this organization’s channel.

 Based on Vedic traditions, this method was developed by the Maharishi Mahesh Yogi.
-Transcendental Meditation (TM) has been made famous by practitioners as diverse as The Beatles, Oprah Winfrey, David Lynch, and Russell Brand.
-What exactly it consists of involves personalized mantras that you have to pay for in training sessions by authorized teachers, although there have been criticisms of this.
+Transcendental Meditation (TM) has been made famous by practitioners as diverse as The Beatles, Oprah Winfrey, David Lynch and Russell Brand.
+What exactly it consists of involves personalised mantras that you have to pay for in training sessions by authorised teachers, although there have been criticisms of this.